Tiara Brown

-Tiara Brown (born June 1, 1988) is an American professional boxer.
-She has held the WBC female featherweight title since March 22, 2025.
+Tiara Nichelle Brown (born June 1, 1988) is an American professional boxer.
+She has held the World Boxing Council (WBC) female featherweight title since March 2025.

-Career
+Early life

+Brown was born on June 1, 1988, in Fort Myers, Florida.
+She began boxing in 2001 at the Fort Myers Police Athletic League.
+A three-sport athlete at Fort Myers High School, Brown later attended Columbus State University in Columbus, Georgia, on a full scholarship.
+She was a member of the school's first women's cross country team to compete in the NCAA Division II Championships in 2009.
+Brown earned a degree in criminal justice and was the first college graduate in her family.

+Boxing career

 Amateur career

-Brown was a standout amateur, capturing three national titles with gold medals in 2012, 2014, and 2015.
-Internationally, she claimed gold at the 2012 IBA Women’s World Championships, added a bronze in 2014, and later competed in the 2015 U.S. Olympic Trials.
+Brown was a standout amateur, capturing three USA Boxing national titles with gold medals in 2012, 2014, and 2015.
+Internationally, she claimed gold at the 2012 IBA Women's World Championships—becoming only the third American woman to do so—added a bronze in 2014, and later competed in the 2015 U.S. Olympic Trials.

 Professional career

 Early career

 Brown made her professional debut on September 30, 2016, at the Sphinx Club in Washington, D.C., knocking out Khadija Sanders in the first round.
-She went on to win her next 17 professional fights, compiling an undefeated record of 18 wins, including 11 knockouts.
+She went on to win her next 16 professional fights, compiling an undefeated record of 17 wins, including 11 knockouts.

+On January 18, 2025, Brown faced Calista Silgado at the 2300 Arena in Philadelphia, Pennsylvania.
+She won the fight by unanimous decision, solidifying herself as the WBC's mandatory featherweight title challenger.

 Brown vs. Nicolson

 Brown challenged Skye Nicolson for the WBC female featherweight title at Qudos Bank Arena, Sydney Olympic Park, Australia, on March 22, 2025.
 The WBC unveiled a commemorative "Homecoming" belt to be awarded to the winner of the bout.
 Brown won the fight by split decision with the judges' scores reading 97–93, 96–94 and 94–96.